Spider-Woman: Claire Parker

-In Spider-Man: Life Story, Peter and Mary Jane have twins named Benjy and Claire Parker (physically designed as a composite character of Mayday Parker and the Ultimate Spider-Woman).
+In Spider-Man: Life Story, Peter and Mary Jane have twins named Benjy and Claire Parker (physically designed as a composite character of Mayday Parker and the Spider-Woman (Ultimate Marvel character)).
 For the first ten years of their lives, the two were solely raised by Mary Jane in Portland, Oregon after she left Peter following a traumatic incident.
 In 1995, Peter lets Ben Reilly take over his life as Spider-Man and CEO of Parker Industries so he could return to his family.
 In the mid-2000s, Claire convinces Peter to return to New York and become Spider-Man once more shortly after Morlun kills Ben Reilly so he could stop Tony Stark from taking over Parker Industries and to lure Morlun away from his family.
 Despite his efforts, Morlun attacks the twins and Mary Jane in Oregon as Peter gets involved in the superhero Civil War.
 When Benjy discovers that Morlun is vulnerable when he is feeding off someone, he uses himself as bait to allow Claire the chance to impale him on a splintered log of wood.
 Benjy survives the assault, but is crippled for life.
-By 2019, Claire has become Spider-Woman (now wearing a costume the same as the Ultimate Spider-Woman's), and is instructed by her father to stay behind to protect her brother and mother as he goes to space to end Doctor Doom's reign of terror on the planet with Miles Morales (actually Otto Octavius).
+By 2019, Claire has become Spider-Woman (now wearing a costume the same as the Spider-Woman (Ultimate Marvel character)'s), and is instructed by her father to stay behind to protect her brother and mother as he goes to space to end Doctor Doom's reign of terror on the planet with Miles Morales (actually Otto Octavius).